NCAA Division I: Football Championship Subdivision

 The Division I Football Championship Subdivision (FCS), formerly known as Division I-AA, consists of 130 teams as of the 2022 season, with all participating in one of 14 conferences.
 The "I-AA" designation was dropped by the NCAA in 2006, although it is still informally and commonly used.
-FCS teams are limited to 63 players on scholarship (compared to 85 for FBS teams) and usually play an 11-game schedule (compared to 12 games for FBS teams).
+FCS teams are limited to 63 players on scholarship (compared to 85 for FBS teams) and, through the 2025 season, usually play an 11-game schedule (compared to 12 games for FBS teams).
+The FCS regular-season schedule will permanently expand to 12 games, matching FBS, in 2026.
 The FCS determines its national champion through an NCAA-sanctioned single-elimination bracket tournament, culminating in a title game, the NCAA Division I Football Championship.
 As of the 2018 season, the tournament begins with 24 teams; 10 conference champions that received automatic bids, and 14 teams selected at-large by a selection committee.